brunomariz/libtutorial/README.md

 make install
 ```

-After running these commands, it should be possible to compile the example code without compiling and linking the tutorial library ourselves!
+After running these commands, it should be possible to compile the example code without compiling and linking the tutorial library ourselves, since the shared object library will be availiable at `/usr/local/lib/`!
 However, we still need to pass the library name in order to compile:

 ```
 gcc -o main examples/main.c -ltutorial